In This Article

 Hormonal acne forms as a result of fluctuations in hormones (often associated with your menstrual cycle) and usually occurs on the lower half of the face, particularly along the jaw or on the chin.
 It’s a form of acne that produces more cystic blemishes and is deeper in the skin than an average whitehead or blackhead.

-Gross's Skincare Plan
+Dr. Gross’s Treatment Plan

 “While breakouts may seem totally random, they actually often are ‘scheduled,’” says Gross, who is based in Manhattan.
 “For example, they may routinely get worse the week before your period.”